What can you earn teaching English in China?

-- 10 month, salaried placement at a CEAIE-approved or MF-approved partner institution (school, college or university) – guaranteed – You will sign your contract, and therefore know exactly where you are going, before traveling to China.
-Salaries vary dependant on location, but tend to fall somewhere in the region of £600-£1600 monthly (which in China, is considered a serious amount of money).
+- 10 month, salaried placement at a CEAIE-approved or MF-approved partner institution (school, college or university) – guaranteed – You will sign your contract, and therefore know exactly where you are going, before travelling to China.
+Salaries are dependant on location but tend to fall somewhere in the region of £600-£1600 monthly (which in China, is considered a serious amount of money).

 - Reimbursement of Return Flights (most typically to an approximate maximum of £850-£1350). *Applicants must pay for their flights upfront, and are refunded the money upon completion of their contract.
 This is a precaution that must be taken to protect against those who may seek to abuse the benefit.
 This means however that all applicants must have some way of coming up with this money before departing for China.
 It is likely that family, or interest-free overdrafts could come in handy here.
 About 95% of applicants opt for a one-way flight to China, to keep costs low in the first instance.
 This tends to cost them about £500.
 The flight home is often bought far in advance and tends to work out cheaper than the flight to China.

 - Furnished Accommodation, either on campus, or close by, for the entire duration of your stay in China.
 You will either have a private apartment, or a private room in shared accommodation. *The majority of your utilities are also usually paid (at least up to a ‘reasonable’ limit).

 Extensive Advice and Support from The China Teaching Experience throughout the entire application process.

 If you had your phone call interview before December 1st, the following payment dates apply:

 - £99 confirms your place

 - £200 due by January 31st

 - £200 due by March 31st

 If you had your phone call interview after December 1st, but before February 1st, the following payment dates apply: